geerteltink/geert.elt.ink/content/_index.md

 Job titles can be misleading and often don't reflect what someone really does.
-I fall somewhere in the cross-section of a web designer, front-end and back-end developer and a devops specialist.
+I fall somewhere in the cross-section of a web designer, front-end and back-end developer with an interest in devops.

-I love designing and developing web applications and make your idea a reality.
+I love designing and developing web applications and make ideas a reality.
 I’ll be dedicated to create the most effective approach that aligns with your business objectives, attracts your target audience, and sustainably grows your organization.